voltraco/docs/stockroom/index.md

-# The Voltra Stockroom
+# Voltra Artist Guide

-Welcome to the Stockroom documentation!

-The website [stockroom.voltra.co](https://stockroom.voltra.co) helps artists to manage their accounts, billing info, public profiles and **Voltra Music Shop** details.
+Welcome to the Voltra Artist Guide!
+The website [stockroom.voltra.co](https://stockroom.voltra.co) allows artists you manage your account, billing and payout info, public profile and Voltra Shop details.

 ### Questions
 Have a question?
 Send it directly to us with [this form](https://voltra.co/contact/).